lupyuen/bluepill-micropython/README.md

 Ported code is located in `ports/bluepill`.
 Derived from `ports/minimal`.

-To see the Blue Pill ROM memory usage:
+To see the Blue Pill flash memory usage (Blue Pill has 64 KB of flash memory):

 https://docs.google.com/spreadsheets/d/1g_6hTMSofzywcjiIgl0YKy3Qodn9TXdNRaKW-Qyn5s0/edit#gid=381366828